 It is important to note that these temperatures are guidelines, and some personal preference may dictate cooking pork to a higher temperature for well-done or a lower temperature for medium-rare.
 However, it is crucial to ensure that pork reaches the recommended minimum temperatures for food safety reasons.

-See also How to cook with radish greens
+See also How long to cook brown basmati rice in instant pot

 Using a meat thermometer is the most accurate way to determine the internal temperature of pork.
 Insert the thermometer into the thickest part of the meat, avoiding bones, and wait for the reading to stabilize.
 Always clean the thermometer with hot soapy water before and after each use to prevent cross-contamination.